tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_oxygenxml.md

 <iframe width="640" height="385" src="https://www.youtube.com/embed/MWsqi4Nb0fI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The webinar covers ways to store and manage issues with GitHub, how to automate quality checks, continuous delivery and publishing with Travis CI, collaborative editing/review, and more.
+The webinar covers ways to store and manage issues with GitHub, how to automate quality checks, how to set up continuous delivery and publishing with Travis CI, ways to collaborate with editing and reviews, and more.

 {: .note}
 If you've never heard the phrase "docs as code," see [Doc-as-code tools](pubapis_docs_as_code.html) for a full description of what this entails.
 In short, you use the same general tools and workflows to author, manage, and publish documentation as developers use to write code.